 On the surface, you can understand what the two paragraphs above are trying to explain: valuable content helps to establish brand authority.
 Try reading it more attentively, though, and you will see inconsistencies.
 For example, although educational and insightful (what does this even imply here, by the way?) content could be called “informative”, entertaining content cannot.
 Plus, does entertaining content actually “bring value” to one’s life, the kind of value you would link to authority?

-It’s the same in the second paragraph: product information isn’t necessarily educational, it’s promotional.
+It’s the same in the second paragraph: product information isn’t necessarily educational; it’s promotional.
 So the statistics the artificial intelligence added here don’t correlate with the point the text is trying to make.

-With that, people are prone to automatically fill in the jumps of thought and interpret the text in the most coherent way possible (a smaller example of this is the ability to read a word even without vowels).
+With that, people are prone to automatically fill in the gaps of thought and interpret the text in the most coherent way possible (a smaller example of this is the ability to read a word even without vowels).
 But if you want to detect AI writing, you need to consciously resist this urge.
-When performing AI content detection, put a vigorous editor hat on and try to really follow the logic behind each paragraph and part of the text.
-If you see coherence issues like the ones we described above, the text is likely generated.

 Broad explanations without details